element-hq/policies/docs/gitter/terms_and_conditions.md

 ### 3.1 Who Owns the IP of My Messages and Files?

-We do not claim intellectual property rights over rooms, message content or files uploaded to the Service.
+We do not claim intellectual property rights over rooms(groups in the codebase), message content or files uploaded to the Service.

 You acknowledge and agree that we have no liability of any kind should anyone you granted access to your messages or files modify, destroy, corrupt, copy or distribute them, or violate the terms of use or other limitations that you may impose on the use of your shared content.